abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Strategies either embrace uncertainty or they're at the mercy of it.
 Eat not from the tree lest ye die.

-The alternative is workplaces that only allow 'heroic' nights & weekends action because the organized framework for decision-making is immune to argument, resistant to the work of identifying problems, and can't abandon whims for plans even in the face of repeated failures.
+The alternative to good strategy is workplaces that only allow 'heroic' nights & weekends action, because all work time converges to fluffing;
+where the organized framework for decision-making is immune to argument, resistant to the work of identifying problems, and can't abandon whims for plans even in the face of repeated failures.